Care Across the Lifespan

 Potential focus areas include:

-- prenatal and antenatal services, including holistic support services to improve the health and wellbeing of expecting mothers, especially in rural areas
+- prenatal and antenatal services, including holistic support services to improve the health and wellbeing of expectant mothers, especially in rural areas

 - paediatric services, especially in rural areas